-Important Instructions about CSS Exam:
+Important Instructions about the CSS Exam:

-- The question papers in Urdu or other Pakistani regional languages (Punjabi, Sindhi, Pashto, and Balochi), Persian and Arabic should be answered in the respective languages.
+- The question papers in Urdu or other Pakistani regional languages (Punjabi, Sindhi, Pashto, and Balochi), Persian, and Arabic should be answered in the respective languages.
 However, questions relating to translation from a respective language into English or vice versa may be answered as directed in the question paper.

 - There will be two papers of 100 marks for each of the subjects which carry 200 marks.
 In other subjects of 100 marks, there will be one paper.
-Each paper will be of 3 hours duration.
+Each paper will be 3 hours in duration.

 - The ratio of MCQs in compulsory papers for CE-2016 will be 20 MCQs in each paper except in the paper Essay.
 Similarly, there will be 20 MCQs from each optional paper except for Pure Mathematics and Applied Mathematics.